I was born in

 From Les Prix Nobel.
 The Nobel Prizes 1981, Editor Wilhelm Odelberg, [Nobel Foundation], Stockholm, 1982

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/ Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1981

 In 1983, I became the Vincent and Brook Astor Professor at The Rockefeller University, where I established a new Laboratory of Neurobiology and continued my close collaboration with Charles Gilbert on the circuitry of primary visual cortex.
 In close to 20 years of collaboration, Charles and I were able to describe the specificity and dynamic nature of the long-range horizontal connections that we discovered at Harvard.

 After forty years in the lab, I was asked in 1991 to become president of The Rockefeller University.
 Unlike a working scientist, being president for seven years provided an opportunity to interact with scientists in many different fields and broadened my scope of the natural sciences.
 For example, it allowed me to take the initiative to create a Center for Studies in Physics and Biology.
 To my surprise, I enjoyed the challenges of administration, in particular assisting in the recruitment of new talent to the university.
 It was a privilege to be at the helm of such a great institution and to be a part of this unique community of scholars and university staff alike.